Donald Trump, Nancy Pelosi, Chuck Schumer display partisan divide in White House meeting

 After reciting statistics about the effectiveness of sections of border wall preventing illegal immigration, the president turned to Mrs. Pelosi, who emphasized the need to avoid a government shutdown.

-“You should not have a ‘Trump shutdown,’” she told the president.
+“You should not have a ‘Trump shutdown,’ ” she told the president.

-“Did you say ‘Trump‘”? the president asked.
+“Did you say ‘Trump‘ “? the president asked.

 “A Trump shutdown,” she repeated.

-“I was going to call it a ‘Pelosi shutdown,’” the president retorted.
+“I was going to call it a ‘Pelosi shutdown,’ ” the president retorted.

 Then the gloves came off, as the lawmakers argued with the president over whether he could gain enough votes for the wall in the current Republican-led House, and Mr. Trump saying it was futile because Senate Democrats would block it from receiving the necessary 60 votes.